Hackwithprince/bug-hunting-dork/README.md

 This tool was created by **Cyber Prince**, a security researcher and bug hunter with extensive experience in discovering and fixing vulnerabilities in major organizations.

+### **Disclaimer**

+This tool, Bug Hunting Dork , is intended for ethical hacking and educational purposes only.
+Ensure you have proper authorization before using it on any system or domain.
+Unauthorized use is illegal and may lead to consequences.
+Use this tool responsibly and at your own risk.